Why complete grass testing?

 - Gastrointestinal problems: Poor silage can contain harmful bacteria, mould or mycotoxins, which can cause digestive upsets such as acidosis, diarrhoea, and even death.

-- Reduced feed intake: Poor-quality silage can have an unappealing smell and taste, discouraging animals from eating it, resulting in reduced feed intake and weight loss.
+- Poor-quality silage can have an unappealing smell and taste, discouraging animals from eating it, resulting in reduced feed intake and weight loss.

 - Reduced milk and meat production: Poor silage can lead to reduced animal growth and production, resulting in lower milk and meat yields.

 - Increased susceptibility to disease: Poor-quality silage can weaken the animals’ immune systems and make them more susceptible to infection.

 - Fertility issues: Poor-quality silage can cause fertility problems such as reduced pregnancy rates and herd productivity, ovulation and conception issues, hormonal imbalance and affect sperm quality.
 Mycotoxins can also cause damage to the reproductive tract.

 When you understand the deficiencies of your grass, you and your agricultural advisor can make improved decisions on the needed supplementation for your animals and ensure that you don’t have these issues.

 Dry matter digestibility is a crucial metric in livestock nutrition that measures the efficiency with which animals can extract nutrients from the food they consume.
 Dry matter digestibility rates of 70% and over are good.

 Grass testing is a vital practice that enables livestock owners to evaluate the nutritional quality of their grass, thereby ensuring the optimal well-being and performance of their animals.
 This assessment involves the analysis of both major and trace minerals present in the grass, offering insights into potential deficiencies that could impact the health and vitality of livestock.